Albert Siklós

-Albert Siklós (born Albert Schönwald: 26 June 1878 in Budapest - 3 April 1942 in Budapest) was a Hungarian composer.
+Albert Siklós (born Albert Schönwald; 26 June 1878 in Budapest - 3 April 1942 in Budapest) was a Hungarian composer.

-Siklós studied at Budapest's music academy under Hans von Koessler.
-From 1918 on he taught composition, aesthetic and choir singing at the academy; in 1928 he became a ministerialis commissioner at the conservatory.
+Siklós studied at the Royal National Hungarian Academy of Music under Hans von Koessler.
+From 1918 on, he taught composition, aesthetic and choir singing at the academy; in 1928, he became a ministerialis commissioner at the conservatory.
+One of his pupils was musicologist Lajos Kiss.

-He composed two operas and a pantomime, two symphonies and a symphony for twelve double basses, four orchestral suites, two cello concertos, a piano concerto and one violin concerto.
+He composed two operas and a pantomime, two symphonies, a symphony for twelve double basses, four orchestral suites, two cello concertos, a piano concerto and one violin concerto.
 On the side, he penned a Hungarian music lexicon and a musical treatise.